TYPO3-Documentation/TYPO3CMS-Guide-CommunityExpansionCommittee/Documentation/Stage-2-Customization/Day-1/Index.rst

 * Add and edit content elements on TYPO3 pages
 * Manage files and media within the TYPO3 environment
 * Set up and configure Backend Users with appropriate access rights
+* Familiarized yourself with user management and access rights in TYPO3